 Another obstacle to action-oriented empathy can be the limited face-to-face interaction brought on by virtual work environments.
 What are some challenges with engaging empathetically in a virtual setting?

-2. Consider meetings with no agenda or light agendas.
+- Consider meetings with no agenda or light agendas.
 A simple touch-base session can remove some structural barriers and allow people to open up.
 “All I want to know today is how you’re doing.
 Fill me in.”
+Looking for more suggestions?
+We've compiled 11 ideas for how to run a meeting that ups the fun factor.

 Take The Long Road